rjchicago/rancher-kf/README.md

 * `URL` is the url to the Rancher UI.
 * `TOKEN` is API Token created via Rancher UI.
 * `CONTEXT` is optional.
-If supplied it must be provided in a Rancher format - example:
+If cluster is not provided, you will prompted to select a default cluster.
+If supplied it must be provided in Rancher format.
+Example:
   * `local:p-xxxxx, c-xxxxx:p-xxxxx, c-xxxxx:project-xxxxx, c-m-xxxxxxxx:p-xxxxx or c-m-xxxxxxxx:project-xxxxx`

 ### Rancher API Token